WTFAcademy/WTF-zk/Languages/en/15_Homomorphism/readme.md

-# WTF zk Tutorial 15: Homomorphism and Isomorphism
+# WTF zk Tutorial Lesson 15: Homomorphism and Isomorphism

 Up until now, we have been focusing on the internal relations of groups: groups, subgroups, cosets, and quotient groups.
 In this tutorial, we will study the relationship between two groups and introduce the concepts of homomorphism and isomorphism.